 China’s GDP was US$10.86 trillion in 2015 and grew by 6.7% in the first quarter of 2016.

-Bangladesh aims to become a middle income country by 2021.
+Bangladesh aims to become

 Our partnerships with our factories in Bangladesh have been an exciting venture for us as we witness the growth and development of the economy.
 Almost 100 UK businesses operate in Bangladesh, including well known companies like HSBC, Unilever and GSK.
 The government’s strategic vision for 2021 includes the plan for growth through massive investment in infrastructure, skills development and trade.
 Our factories are happy to work closely with us and have proven successful in the manufacture and import of goods into our ports.